 Typically an uncontested divorce is far less expensive than contested divorces.
 Couples that can agree are often only obligated to pay the court filing fees (typically, just a few hundred dollars) and their individual attorney’s fees.
 By staying out of court each spouse can save thousands of dollars in litigation and court fees.

-This is definitely the question we get asked most often.
-Our 35+ years of experience offer you the best chance at winning your divorce case and getting you the marital assets you deserve.
+“What am I entitled to in divorce?” is definitely the question we get asked most often.
+Our experience and knowledge gives you the best chance at getting the marital assets you deserve.

 Typically marital assets and liabilities, which include everything accumulated during the marriage – regardless of whose name it is in, are split 50/50.
 This most often includes:

 Once you have decided to file for divorce, it is best to contact an experienced and licensed divorce attorney that is familiar with the laws of Florida Statute Title VI Chapter 61 to represent you.
-At Fulmer & Fulmer, PA you don’t have to worry about spending a lot of cash up front.
+At Fulmer Law, P.A. you don’t have to worry about spending a lot of cash up front.
 We offer no obligation case reviews for all clients that are looking into how to divorce.

 First, you will need to complete the necessary forms to file for “dissolution of marriage” in the State of Florida.
 Ensure that you are filing within the correct circuit based on the county where you reside.
 Additionally, you will have to include all of the issues that you want the court to consider within your petition.
 This includes division of assets and debts, child custody, child support, and spousal support payments.
 All of the necessary forms with regards to your case will have to be signed and notarized prior to submission.